 Orphan Disease Programme (ODP) on systemic sclerosis

-In 2007, EULAR defined its strategic objectives for the period 2008-2012.
-As part of this strategy, the Executive Committee decided to launch a 4-year orphan disease programme focusing on systemic sclerosis to strengthen its activities in areas that are currently less prioritized.
+This area of research resulted from the EULAR Orphan Disease Programme (ODP), which was begun in 2007: EULAR defined its strategic objectives for the period 2008-2012.
+As part of this strategy, the Executive Committee decided to launch a 4-year orphan disease programme focusing on systemic sclerosis to strengthen its activities in areas that are currently less prioritised.

-Start of the programme was January 2009, when the first call for project proposals was issued.
+The ODP programme started in January 2009, when the first call for project proposals was issued.
 The programme was open to the entire global scientific community; however, only applications where the Principal Investigator is based in Europe were considered.

 Leader: Dr. Ariane Herrick